gabrielcantarin/gabrielcantarin/README.md

 ### Hey I'm Gabriel Cantarin🤘🏻

 ## About me
-I've been coding since I was 11 years old,
+I'm coding since I was 11 years old, but before my real first job most of my projects were made using simples HTML, CSS and some JS.

 <!--
 **gabrielcantarin/gabrielcantarin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.